WSSamuel/Clinical-Trial-Analysis/README.md

 | 2018       | 518               |
 | 2019       | 49                |
 | 2020       | 2                 |
-It is clear that the dataset is incomplete for many years
+- It is clear that the dataset is incomplete for many years

-##### Ensuring the data looks correct
+#### Ensuring the data looks correct

-Looking at the years, I saw that there was an outlier with one trial having a Start_Year of 1931.
+Looking at the years, I saw one trial having a Start_Year of 1931.
 This prompted me to see if there were other rows with incorrect data.

 ```sql
 SELECT DISTINCT Phase